fuzzymannerz/swmp/README.md

 The installer will also help you to secure the install folder with a `.htpasswd` file. (excluding Arch)
 If you want to see the installer source, [it's available directly here](https://get.swmp.ml/install.sh).
-Optionally copy the file `config.php` to `config.local.php` and adjust the settings for your web server.

 ### The Manual Way
 1. [Download the Zip file](https://github.com/fuzzymannerz/swmp/archive/master.zip).